-- 1. Discuss the key issues and challenges involved in the management of industrial operations - 2.
-Understand the principles of and the practical challenges involved in industrial logistics and warehousing operations - 3.
-Identify and analyse the risks involved in the management of complex supply chains - 4.
-Carry out basic project planning and understand the fundamentals of project risk management - 5.
-Discuss the concept of servitization and the key differences between manufacturing and service operations
+- 1. Understand the principles of and the practical challenges involved in industrial logistics and warehousing - 2.
+Learn how to make decisions about routing of products and optimal location of Warehouses - 3.
+Learn the fundamentals of project planning and project risk management. - 4.
+Identify and analyse the risks involved in the management of complex supply chains - 5.
+Understand issues in supply chain coordination - 6.
+Discuss the concept of servitization and the key differences between manufacturing and service operations.

-Links to other parts of MET IIB Applies concepts of optimization and data analytics from the Data and Decision Science module to Operations Management The lectures on servitisation will have links to the material covered in the Strategy & Marketing Module Links to MET IIA 3P5 - Maintenance Engineering; Facility Layout Planning; Lean Manufacturing 3P4 - Supply chain management; Inventory Management 3P2 - Statistical Process Control
+Links to other parts of MET IIB Applies concepts of optimization and data analytics from the Data and Decision Science module to Operations Management The lectures on servitization will have links to the material covered in the Strategy & Marketing Module Links to MET IIA 3P5 - Maintenance Engineering; Facility Layout Planning; Lean Manufacturing 3P4 - Supply chain management; Inventory Management 3P2 - Statistical Process Control